ssyeda422/sv-pqp/README.md

-# Warmup Exercise 1 - NGINX Server Requests with cURL and h2load
+# Exercise 1 - NGINX Server Requests with cURL and h2load